bassamlab/SigmaRL/README.md

   <!-- <figcaption>Figure 1.</figcaption> -->
 </figure>

-Figure 3: Demonstrating the *safety* and *reduced conservatism* of our MTV-based safety margin.
+Figure 3: Demonstrating the safety and reduced conservatism of our MTV-based safety margin.
+In the overtaking scenario, while the traditional approach fails to overtake due to excessive conservatism (see (a)), ours succeeds (see (b)).
 Note that in the overtaking scenario, the slow-moving vehicle $j$ purposely obstructs vehicle $i$ three times to prevent it from overtaking.
+In the bypassing scenario, while the traditional approach requires a large lateral space due to excessive conservatism (see (c)), ours requires a smaller one (see (d)).
 See our [CBF-MARL paper](#3-cbf-marl) for more details.

 ## Install
 Ensure you have Python 3.9 or 3.10 installed.
 Other versions may also work well.
 This repository works well on Windows, macOS, and Ubuntu.
 It's recommended to use a virtual environment (optional):